Photo: Michelle Litvin

 Anne Redlich, LCSW

-I have extensive experience teaching.
-I have taught at the Jung Center in Evanston, Illinois, in the continuing education department at the University of Chicago Crown Family School of Social Work, Policy and Practice, and at Southwestern College in Santa Fe, N.M.
-In addition, I conduct private workshops.
-These workshops and classes focus on dreaming, astrology, and the creative mind.
+I have taught at the Jung Center in Evanston, the University of Chicago Crown Family School of Social Work, Policy and Practice, and Southwestern College in Santa Fe.
+Additionally, I conduct private workshops on dreaming, astrology, and creativity.